Vouk/voukoder-connectors/README.md

 ## Data protection
 The following data is beeing transmitted on each startup by these applications:
-- Your IP address will be used by sending a request to GitHub to identify the lasted Voukoder version
-- Your IP address will be used to send a request to to Google Analytics to create usage statistics.
-The payload data includes an unqiue but anonymous installation id as well as the application (name and version).
+- Your IP address will be transmitted with sending a request to Google Analytics to create simple usage statistics.
+The payload data includes an unique but anonymous identifier as well as the host application name and version.
 No other data will be obtained.

 ## Note